Endless (Frank Ocean album)

 Endless received generally positive reception, with critics praising the musical content, namely its abstract structural compositions, although some were divided over the visual aspects, noting its length.
-Upon its re-release, it was positively reassessed, with praise directed toward its variety and since then became a cult favorite among Frank Ocean fans.
+Upon its re-release, it was positively reassessed, with praise directed toward its variety and since become a cult favorite among Ocean's discography.

 Background

 On February 21, 2013, Ocean confirmed work began for his second studio album, including tentative collaborations with Tyler, the Creator, Pharrell Williams, and Danger Mouse.
 Ocean also revealed it would be another concept album, and he was drawing influence from the Beach Boys and the Beatles.
 Ocean expressed an interest in collaborating with Tame Impala and stated an intention to record in Bora Bora.
 He also stated a desire to collaborate with Archy Marshall, better known as King Krule; however, Marshall stated in an interview with Pitchfork that the collaboration was not successful, saying: "Frank was at my house, yeah...
-He came down and he wanted me to do something for his record, but I don’t think he liked it."
+He came down and he wanted me to do something for his record, but I don't think he liked it."

 In April 2014, Ocean stated his second album was nearly finished, and in June, Billboard reported the singer was working with Happy Perez, Charlie Gambetta and Kevin Ristro (whom he worked with on Nostalgia, Ultra), alongside Hit-Boy, Rodney Jerkins, and Danger Mouse.
 On November 29, 2014, Ocean released a snippet to "Memrise", a song rumored as the lead single from his new album, on Tumblr.
 The snippet received generally positive reception, with critics praising Ocean's musical experimentation and continued exploration of melancholic themes.

-On April 6, 2015, Ocean announced the follow-up to Channel Orange would be released in July, as well as a publication, although no further details were released.
+On January 16, 2015, Ocean posted a cover of "(At Your Best) You Are Love" on Tumblr as a tribute to Aaliyah.
+On April 6, Ocean announced the follow-up to Channel Orange would be released in July, as well as a publication, although no further details were released.
 The album was ultimately not released in July, with no explanation given for its delay.
 The publication was rumored to be called Boys Don't Cry, and was slated to feature "Memrise".